MRtrix3/mrtrix3/docs/getting_started/commands/tckstats.rst

 Options
 -------

+-  **-output field** output only the field specified.
+Multiple such options can be supplied if required.
+Choices are: mean, median, std, min, max, count.
+Useful for use in scripts.

 -  **-histogram path** output a histogram of streamline lengths

 -  **-dump path** dump the streamlines lengths to a text file

+-  **-ignorezero** do not generate a warning if the track file contains streamlines with zero length

 -  **-tck_weights_in path** specify a text scalar file containing the streamline weights